stephdavid/Password-Generator/README.md

 <ol>
 <li>Early on in the project, I removed the line breaks from the the four <strong>character set arrays</strong>.
 While VSCode allowed me to collapse them, they didn’t stay that way, and scrolling and scrolling past them became tedious.<br><br>

-I changed the <code>var</code> variable to const for arrays and other variables that do not change, and let for those variables such as the string <code>password</code> that are expected to change.
-Const and let had their scope restrictions but I think it makes for more robust code.</li>
+I changed the <code>var</code> variable to <code>const</code> for arrays and other variables that do not change, and <code>let</code> for those variables such as the string <code>password</code> that are expected to change. <code>Const</code> and <code>let</code> have their <strong>scope</strong> restrictions but I think it makes for more robust code.</li>

-<li>I began coding the user interaction, first for the length they wanted for the password, with a <code>confirm</code> and a <code>prompt</code> message(popups/modals), and validating their input using <strong>if statements</strong>, and <strong>error handling</strong>.<br><br></li>
+<li>I began coding the user interaction, first for the length they want the password to be, with a <code>confirm</code> and a <code>prompt</code> message(popups/modals), and validating their input using <strong>if statements</strong>, and <strong>error handling</strong>.<br><br></li>

 <li>When the user clicks the <code>Generate Password</code> button, the function <code>GetPasswordOptions</code> is called and a <code>confirm</code> modal (<code>askUser</code>) is presented to the user.<br><br></li>
 <li>If the user presses cancel on the first <code>confirm</code> modal (askUser), an <code>alert</code> is triggered with the message: <em>"Looks like you don't want to continue.
 Come back when you'd like to continue.
 Bye."</em>.
 The app is then exited (returned false from the function).<br><br></li>
 <li>If the user selects ok, a <code>prompt</code> modal is then presented with the request <em>"Select the password length you require - it must be from 8 to 128 characters."</em> If the user selects cancel, they are given two more chances and then an <code>alert</code> (bye) is triggered with the message: <em>"Looks like you don't want to continue.
 Come back when you'd like to continue.
 Bye."</em>.
 The app is then exited (returned false from the function).<br><br></li>

 <li>If the user selects a value, an if statement is used to validate their choice.
-If the value is a letter(<code>char</code>) or <code>string</code>, or the <code>number</code> they give is less than 8 or greater than 128, they given two more changes to make the correct choice.
-If at the third option they don’t give the correct value or select cancel, then an <code>alert</code> (bye) is triggered with the message: <em>"Looks like you don't want to continue.
+If the value is a letter(<code>char</code>) or <code>string</code>, or the <code>number</code> they give is less than 8 or greater than 128, they are given two more changes to make the correct choice.
+If, at the third option, they don’t give the correct value or select cancel, then an <code>alert</code> (bye) is triggered with the message: <em>"Looks like you don't want to continue.
 Come back when you'd like to continue.
 Bye."</em>.
 The app is then exited (returned false from the function).<br><br></li>

-<li>A lot of toing and froing, of course I wasn't getting it right.
+<li>A lot of toing and froing, and, of course, I wasn't getting it right.
 However, I had booked a edx tutor to help me with debugging.
 And he was very helpful.
-He also recommended using <code>return false</code> rather than simply <code>return</code> to get out of the function – <em>“The 'return false' statement is often used in programming to indicate that a certain condition has not been met.
-It is a way of telling the program to stop executing the current code and return a false value.”</em><br><br>
+He also recommended using <code>return false</code> rather than simply <code>return</code> to get out of the function: <em>“The 'return false' statement is often used in programming to indicate that a certain condition has not been met.
+It is a way of telling the program to stop executing the current code and return a false value.”</em> -- Google upon search for "return false for JavaScript<br><br>

 It was a good boast for me to dig deeper into debugging.
-I spent a lot of time in Chrome browser iterating through the functions following the variable changes (or not), setting up <strong>breakpoints</strong> and <strong>watches</strong>, thereby eventually identifying the problem.
+I spent a lot of time in Chrome browser iterating through the functions following the variable changes (or not in too numerous a case), setting up <strong>breakpoints</strong> and <strong>watches</strong>, thereby eventually identifying the problem.
 This was very helpful, along with a lot of Googling.
 I have a lengthy list of sources.<br><br></li>

 <li>It was somewhat complicated collecting the user preferences for the character sets to include in the password.
 I decided to create a separate temporary function named <code>moreOptions</code> to handle this with the <code>pwdLength</code> variable passed to it.<br><br></li>